An excellent opportunity for a Rebuild or Custom Build platform:

 ce 1948-49

-WITHOUT PICKUP OR POTS; AND TUNER KNOBS NEED REPLACING.
+WITHOUT PICKUP NOR POTS; & TUNER KNOBS NEED REPLACING.

 PREVIOUS OWNER REPORTS: 1948 Leilani Lap Steel by Gourley and according to the Vintage Guitar price guide was made by Magnatone.
 Finished in a black or grey Moto (MOTS / pearloid) finish and is in Excellent shape being 55 years old.
 The finish is in excellent shape and the electronics sound great as well.
 The only problem I can see are the tuning peg button's are shrinking do to their age but are very much in tact and funtion perfectly.
 I dated this from the Stack Pole pots which (were) 1948.
 A great vintage piece with a remarkable sound.